-Careers is a required one-semester course providing an introduction to assess values and resources that support lifestyle goals, effective time management plans, stress management, and multicultural awareness that sustains a productive, meaningful lifestyle.
+Careers is a one-semester course providing an introduction to assess values and resources that support lifestyle goals, effective time management plans, stress management, and multicultural awareness that sustains a productive, meaningful lifestyle.
 Goal setting, planning and time management skills will be applied in reference to family and workplace.
 Students develop strategies for lifelong learning.
 Students will update their Individual Academic Career Plan (IACP) plans, be introduced to practical job skills, and interpret career and workplace issues.
 The course also demonstrates how academic achievement influences personal and career growth, the use of conflict resolution techniques and how to apply social skills that lead to effective school, career and family relationships that lead to a healthy, caring and responsible citizen.
-This course also meets the one-half economics or finance requirement for graduation.
+This course also meets the one-half economics or finance requirement for graduation, or students will have to complete Economics their senior year.